North-Sea-Transition-Authority/digital-notification-library/README.md

 In order to use this library your application must provide:

+### Your service is registered on GOV.UK notify

+Your service needs to be registered on [GOV.UK Notify](https://www.notifications.service.gov.uk/) before integrating with the library.
+Your customer will need to register the service on our behalf as only users from a government department (e.g. with a gov.uk domain) or from an approved regulator can create new Notify accounts.
+They will need to add someone from Fivium to the account once it has been registered.

 ### A ShedLock LockProvider bean

 The library requires [ShedLock](https://github.com/lukas-krecan/ShedLock) to handle concurrent locking for scheduled jobs.